 - During this step, if you are updating from EZproxy 5.0 or earlier, you will be asked to allow ezproxy.cfg to be renamed to config.txt and to allow ezproxy.usr to be renamed to user.txt.
 See EZproxy 5.1 New Filenames for more information.

 Create any new files required for the updated release with the command:

-- If EZproxy is currently running on your server from a command prompt, press CTRL/C to stop it.
+- a.
+If EZproxy is currently running on your server from a command prompt, press CTRL/C to stop it.

 - This step is optional.
 If you are updating from a EZproxy 5.0 or earlier, you can choose to rename your existing ezproxy.msg to messages.txt, or you can leave the existing file alone and EZproxy will create a new messages.txt file.